arujjval/tic-tac-toe/README.md

    ```
 3. Open the `index.html` file in your browser to play.

+## Live Game

+You can play the game directly via this link: [Play Tic Tac Toe](http://webgame.com/)

 ## Contributions

 We welcome contributions from everyone!
 See the [Contributing Guidelines](CONTRIBUTING.md) to get started.

+## Support

+If you like this project, please consider giving it a ⭐ on GitHub to show your support and help others discover it!

 ## License